ggendro/armlearn/README.md

+# WidowX Arm communication

-This is the second draft of an API allowing a high level communication between an user and a WidowX robotic arm.
+API for a high level communication between an user and an Interbotix WidowX robotic arm, composed of 6 MX-64T Dynamixel servomotors and an Arbotix-m microcontroller.
-Developed on linux OS, is theoretically cross-platform, until now.
+Developed on linux OS but is theoretically cross-platform.

+## Getting started

-Install
+### Install
-===

 Not done yet.
 For now you can execute the following lines on a terminal to download, compile and run the `main.cpp` file:

 Get the code:
 ```